svgen83/book_parser/README_ENG.md

 ```
 python main.py 10, 20
 ```
-In this case, the numbers `10, 20` can be any other integers.
+In this case, the numbers `10, 20` can be any other positive integers.
 They indicate, respectively, the first and last position (id) of downloaded books.
 It must be remembered that the second number must be greater than the first.

 ## Project Goals